An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint

-where $W$ is a smooth vector field from $\R^d$ to $\R^d$. \end{prop} \begin{proof} We first prove that $\lambda$ is simple.
-Assume, by contradiction, that there exist two orthogonal twisted eigenfunctions $u,v$ corresponding to $\lambda$.
-From the assumption we obtain the strict inequality

-that allows us to apply Lemma~\ref{p.ex1} and item (a) of Lemma~\ref{l.reg} to conclude that every twisted eigenfunction corresponding to $\lambda$ has nodal domains $B_+$ and $B_-$.
-Then, up to changing the sign of $v$, we may assume $uv>0$ in $\oo$, so that $\int_{\Omega} u(x)v(x) dx >0$.
-This contradicts the orthogonality of $u$ to $v$, and thus proves the simplicity of $\lambda$.

-Now, as it is often the case, the shape derivative of a simple eigenvalue can be obtained through a formal calculation, which can be rigorously justified \emph{a posteriori} as in \cite[Section 5.3]{hp}.
+where $W$ is a smooth vector field from $\R^d$ to $\R^d$. \end{prop} \begin{proof} By Theorem~\ref{simpleCourant} the eigenvalue $\lambda$ is simple.
+As it is often the case, the shape derivative of a simple eigenvalue can be obtained through a formal calculation, which can be rigorously justified \emph{a posteriori} as in \cite[Section 5.3]{hp}.
 For every sufficiently small $t\in [0,T)$ consider the family of maps $\mathfrak{F}(t)$ introduced prior to the statement of the Proposition.
 In particular, the function $u_t$ solves